 One of the things I love about cooking with salmon sides is how absolutely beautiful they look when you serve them.
 I promise you, you will definitely appear to be a seasoned cook when you serve a meal like this, just because of the way it looks!
 And ya know what?
-It’s actually cheaper to buy a side than it is to buy individual portions.
-It’s really easy to cook too!
+It’s actually cheaper to buy a side than it is to buy individual portions, plus it’s really easy to cook too!

 A few minutes under the broil first will gently sear the flesh, then bring the temperature of your oven way down to finish cooking through.
 The sear helps to keep the albumin at bay (that’s the white stuff that leaks out), which I should mention is totally fine to eat.
 It’s more of an aesthetic thing, so don’t sweat it if you see some.

-Note: This recipe doesn’t roast the brussels sprouts, it lightly cooks them for just a few minutes in low heat.
-They’re shredded into tiny pieces so it doesn’t take too long to get them to the point that they’re just beginning to turn bright green in color, lightly wilted, but still crunchy.
-It eats as a salad, is unbelievably simple, with so much texture and flavor.. it’s absolutely perfect!
+This Whole30 salmon and brussels sprouts recipe doesn’t roast the brussels sprouts, it lightly wilts them for just a few minutes in low heat.
+They’re shredded into tiny pieces so it doesn’t take too long to get them to the point that they’re just turning a beautiful bright green in color, lightly cooked, but still holding a crunchy texture.
+It eats as a salad, and it’s unbelievably simple, with so much texture and flavor.. it’s absolutely perfect!

 If you’ve got fish on the mind, check out some of my other healthy seafood recipes: